 Safety ethic vs. prosocial ethic

-But we still have to go a step further because we can’t assume that a child (or adult for that matter) will make the correct moral choice once his or her emotions are calmed.
+But we still have to go a step further because we can’t assume that a child (or adult for that matter) will make the correct moral choice once their emotions are calmed.
 This is where the importance of moral discussion comes in.

-In her new book, Neurobiology and the Development of Human Morality, moral development expert Darcia Narvaez argues that if a person did not grow up in a safe and nurturing environment—developing an insecure rather than secure attachment—then he or she is more likely to view the world as an unsafe place.
+In her new book, Neurobiology and the Development of Human Morality, moral development expert Darcia Narvaez argues that if a person did not grow up in a safe and nurturing environment—developing an insecure rather than secure attachment—then they are more likely to view the world as an unsafe place.
 Insecurely attached people are more likely to adopt a “safety ethic”—a moral mindset in which the need for self-protection overrides prosocial behaviors and emotions.

 Someone who operates from a safety ethic may become defensive and belligerent in difficult situations or try to dominate others through humiliation or shame.
-Or he or she may go in the opposite direction and act submissively or passively towards others as a way of self-preservation.
+Or they may go in the opposite direction and act submissively or passively towards others as a way of self-preservation.

 Who’s to say that the young women in the aforementioned study, the ones who ranked high in both EI and delinquent behavior, weren’t operating out of a safety ethic?
 Given the high rates of anxiety and depression amongst children and adults in our culture, I would venture that many of us do so, more often than we’d like to admit.